ekomsSavior/PHISH_HUNTER_PRO/README.md

 ![IMG\_4518](https://github.com/user-attachments/assets/7a5d70cd-b3cc-4bc3-94e7-f80d9fa8eeec)

-PHISH\_HUNTER\_PRO is a modular Python-based anti-phishing reconnaissance and disruption toolkit.
+**PHISH\_HUNTER\_PRO** is a modular Python toolkit for investigating and disrupting phishing websites.

-Created by **ekomsSavior**, it is designed for security researchers, cyber defenders, and OSINT specialists to investigate and take action against phishing infrastructure.

-It performs deep web page analysis, login page disruption, open port scanning, SSL certificate inspection, metadata extraction, Shodan lookups, VirusTotal enrichment, and more.
+It includes tools for scanning, form flooding, XSS and SQLi fuzzing, denial-of-service (DoS) disruption, open port scanning, SSL certificate inspection, and metadata analysis.
+The framework supports Tor routing, proxy rotation, and integrates with services like Shodan and VirusTotal.

+Built for security researchers, OSINT analysts, and defenders tracking malicious infrastructure.

 ---